 Love Trader Joe’s Everything but the Bagel Sesame Seasoning?
 Then this is the one for you.
 A blend of minced onions and garlic, sesame and poppy seeds, and caraway mixed into cream cheese (naturally) and sour cream makes a perfect dip for bagel chips, but it’s light enough to work well with raw veggies too.
 Consider folding some chopped smoked salmon into the dip if you’re a lox lover.
 Get the Everything Bagel Dip recipe.

-Trader Joe's Everything but the Bagel Sesame Seasoning, $6.35 on Amazon
+Trader Joe's Everything but the Bagel Sesame Seasoning, $7.90 from Amazon

 If you don't live near a TJ's, you can pay a premium to get your EBTBSS online.